712 related texts · 8 related myths · Page 1 of 15

 Forty days!
 Now, think about that journey, from the south all the way to the north.
 That's a long walk.
 Could they really have covered all that ground, the entire breadth of the la...

-But in the world of Jewish mysticism, particularly within the Tikkun (spiritual repair)ei Zohar, things aren’t always as they seem.
-Get ready, because we're about to dive into some...
+In the world of Jewish mysticism, particularly within the Tikkunei (spiritual repair) Zohar, things aren’t always as they seem.
+Get ready, because The Tikkunei Zohar, a collection ...

 The Torah, in the book of Devarim (Deuteronomy), gives us a little geographical detail that hints at a much bigger story about journeys, delays, and maybe even missed opportunities...